PhysiCell-Tools/python-loader/man/docstring/mcdsts.get_cell_attributes.md

 ```
             dl_variable: dictionary of list
                 dictionary with an entry of all non-coordinate column names
-                that at least in one of the time steps or in between time
+                that at least in one of the time steps or in between
-                steps, reach the given minimal state count.
+                time steps, reach the given minimal value count.
                 key is the column name, mapped is a list of all values
-                (bool, str, and, if allvalues is True, int and float)
+                (bool, str, and, if allvalues is True, int and float) or
-                or a list with minimum and maximum values (int, float).
+                a list with minimum and maximum values (int, float).

 ```

 ## description:
 ```
-            function to detect informative substrate concentration variables
+            function to detect informative variables in a time series.
-            in a time series. this function detects even variables which have
+            this function detects even variables which have less than the
-            less than the minimal state count in each time step, but
+            minimal state count in each time step, but different values
-            different values from time step to time step.
+            from time step to time step.

 ```